donnywarren/recursion/README.md

    return count;
 }
 ```
-What is happening under the hood when we call the recursive sumRange ?
+What is actually happening when we call the recursive sumRange ?

 ```
 sumRange(3)